 A USCIS system randomly selects the test questions, and an officer administers the test orally.
 The standardized civics test contains 10 questions.
 The officer stops the test when the applicant correctly answers the minimum number of questions required to pass the test.

 Passing the Civics Test

-An applicant passes the civics test if he or she provides a correct answer or provides an alternative phrasing of the correct answer for six of the ten questions.
+An applicant passes the civics test if the applicant provides a correct answer or provides an alternative phrasing of the correct answer for six of the 10 questions.

 Failing the Civics Test

-An applicant fails the civics test if he or she provides an incorrect answer or fails to respond to six out of the ten questions from the standardized test form.
+An applicant fails the civics test if the applicant provides an incorrect answer or fails to respond to five out of the 10 questions.

 An officer should exercise “due consideration” on a case-by-case basis in choosing subject matters, phrasing questions, and evaluating responses when administering the civics test.
 The officer’s decision to exercise due consideration should be based on a review of the applicant’s:

-If an applicant fails any portion of the English test, the civics test, or all tests during the initial naturalization examination, USCIS will reschedule the applicant to appear for a second examination between 60 and 90 days after the initial examination.
+If an applicant fails any portion of the English test, the civics test, or all tests during the initial naturalization examination, USCIS reschedules the applicant to appear for a second examination between 60 and 90 days after the initial examination.